bouzou1972/FileConverterBox/replit.md

 ## Overview

-FileConverterData is a web application that provides free, in-browser developer utilities.
+File Converter Box is a web application that provides free, in-browser developer utilities.
 The application is built as a full-stack TypeScript project using React for the frontend and Express.js for the backend, with a focus on client-side processing to ensure user privacy and security.

 ## User Preferences